tonivuc/radio-sheep-gcs-fork/README.md

 `yarn dev`

 ## Pitfalls and limitations
+* Parts of the UI will not show on smaller screens.
+This relates to route saving and loading, as well as estimated area coverage.
 * Route parameters should be configured before the route is drawn on the map to avoid excessive API calls to Kartverket.
 Using the parameter sliders after the route has been drawn might result in incorrect placed waypoints.
 * Kartverket's elevation API has a hard limit of maximum 50 waypoints per request.
 If a larger route is requested, the elevation data will be missing.
 * Switching to the gray tone map clears whatever is rendered on the map.